appannie/ab-testing/README.md

                     allocation: [
                         [0, 25]
                     ],
+                    // The allocation_criteria key allows us to further filter the set of users by enforcing
+                    // a criteria that must be valid before the cohort is approved.
+In this case,
+                    // the user must have an email domain of data.ai or appannie.com.
+                    allocation_criteria: {
+                        email_domain: ['appannie.com', 'data.ai']
+                    }
                 },
                 {
                     // "control" is the default cohort.
 All experiments always have a control cohort.